Why T21 Laws Matter: Getting Ahead of the Pack

 - Prevent 223,000 premature deaths

 - Prevent 50,000 deaths specifically from lung cancer

 - Reduce smoking prevalence by an additional 12%

 The passing of Tobacco 21 at the state level gives retailers and law enforcement the guidance they need to keep tobacco products out of the hands of young Oklahomans.

 All told, Big Tobacco spends more than $172 million a year marketing in Oklahoma.
 Their colorful packaging and flavored products hook kids on nicotine, forging customers for life.
 It’s chillingly effective, with 9 out of 10 smokers starting by age 21.
 That’s Not OK.

 To guarantee protection against Big Tobacco, Oklahoma state law must align itself with the new federal Tobacco 21 law.
 State legislation will offer detailed enforcement guidelines, as well as regulations for Oklahoma-based tobacco retailers.

 Join the Fight

-We must listen to the majority — especially to the people who are grappling with the consequences of their own addiction.
-The next logical step in common-sense tobacco legislation is T21.
+It’s time to listen to the majority — especially those who are grappling with the consequences of addiction.
+For Oklahoma, the next logical step is aligning state law with newly passed federal Tobacco 21 laws.